MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/self-install-package-updates.md

 }
 ```

+### Display progress info for the download and install

+When you call **RequestDownloadStorePackageUpdatesAsync** or **RequestDownloadAndInstallStorePackageUpdatesAsync**, you can assign a [Progress](https://docs.microsoft.com/uwp/api/windows.foundation.iasyncoperationwithprogress_tresult_tprogress_#Windows_Foundation_IAsyncOperationWithProgress_2_Progress) handler that is called one time for each step in the download (or download and install) process for each package in this request.
+The handler receives a [StorePackageUpdateStatus](https://docs.microsoft.com/uwp/api/windows.services.store.storepackageupdatestatus) object that provides info about the update package that raised the progress notification.
+The previous examples use the **PackageDownloadProgress** field of the **StorePackageUpdateStatus** object to display the progress of the download and install process.

+Be aware that when you call **RequestDownloadAndInstallStorePackageUpdatesAsync** to download and install package updates in a single operation, the **PackageDownloadProgress** field increases from 0.0 to 0.8 during the download process for a package, and then it increases from 0.8 to 1.0 during the install.
+Therefore, if you map the percentage shown in your custom progress UI directly to the value of the **PackageDownloadProgress** field, your UI will show 80% when the package is finished downloading and the OS displays the installation dialog.
+If you want your custom progress UI to display 100% when the package is downloaded and ready to be installed, you can modify your code to assign 100% to your progress UI when the **PackageDownloadProgress** field reaches 0.8.

 <span id="mandatory-dashboard" />
 ## Make a package submission mandatory in the Dev Center dashboard

 When you create a package submission for an app that targets Windows 10, version 1607 or later, you can mark the package as mandatory and the date/time on which it becomes mandatory.
 When this property is set and your app discovers that the package update is available by using the API described earlier in this article, your app can determine whether the update package is mandatory and alter its behavior until the update is installed (for example, your app can disable features).

+> [!NOTE]
->**Note**&nbsp;&nbsp;The mandatory status of a package update is not enforced by Microsoft, and the OS does not provide a UI to indicate to users that a mandatory app update must be installed.
+> The mandatory status of a package update is not enforced by Microsoft, and the OS does not provide a UI to indicate to users that a mandatory app update must be installed.
 Developers are intended to use the mandatory setting to enforce mandatory app updates in their own code.

 To mark a package submission as mandatory: